 o My Pot Roast (using a chuck roast) took less than half the time including prep, pressurization and depressurization of the device.

-• The “Sauté” feature allows you to brown meat, sauté onions and garlic before the pressure cooking starts to build your flavor base.
-So when making a braise using the slow cook features you have one less pan to wash.
+• The “Sauté” feature allows you to brown meat, sauté onions and garlic before the pressure cooking starts to build your flavor ladder.
+So, when making a braise using the slow cook features you have one less pan to wash.

 • Push button cooking that even a novice can master with great results.